How Much Does an Urn Cost?

 - Water Urns: Scattering ashes in a body of water can be done with a scattering urn or with a new class of urns designed specifically to be used in the water.
 Water burials are becoming more and more common for families who live by the ocean, a lake or river.
 The Eco Water Urn is designed to have ashes placed in the bottom of the special bio urn, then floats like a buoy for 2 to 4 minutes before the ashes are dispersed.
 The Eco Water Urn is available for $129.

-In summary, cremation and bio urns are both quickly growing in popularity and driving change in the funeral industry.
+In summary, cremation urns are both quickly growing in popularity and driving change in the funeral industry.
 Families can give a loved one a memorable memorial at a fraction of the price tag of a traditional burial.